AZADI Antique Rug Collection

-Take pleasure in the stunning and vibrant AZADI Antique Collection by clicking on the left/right arrows, or browse through a small sample of our world-class inventory by clicking on the thumbnail photos below.
-For a personal touch, experience AZADI Fine Rugs by visiting one of our many showrooms, or for customized in-home visit call us at (480) 483-4600.
+Take pleasure in the stunning and vibrant AZADI Antique Rug Collection by clicking on the left/right arrows, or browse through a small sample of our world-class inventory by clicking on the thumbnail photos below.
+For a personal touch, experience AZADI Fine Rugs by visiting one of our antique rug showrooms, or for customized in-home visit call us at (480) 483-4600.

 BidjarEnduring and elegant, the Bidjar rug is thick and durable, with symmetrical knots and rows beaten down during the weaving process to produce a richly dense and compact fabric.
-Intricate garden patterns and classical geometric motifs in rich jewel tones depict the Kurdish influence of the Bidjar area, a town in northwest Persia.
-Bidjar rugs are among the finest of Persian rugs by virtue of their design and technique.
+Bidjar carpets contain intricate garden patterns and classical geometric motifs in rich jewel tones, depicting the Kurdish influence of the Bidjar area, a town in northwest Persia.
+Bidjar carpets are among the finest of Persian rugs by virtue of their design and technique.

 BidjarThis antique Persian Halvai Bidjar carpet showcases a consummate palette of naturally dyed kaleidoscopic hues, intricately designed with geometric and freeform shapes.
 The Bijar is a heavy, sound-absorbing rug woven by Kurds in the Gerus area of northwest Iran, and is a popular accent piece in rooms of deep, rich wood.
 The densest and most durable of all oriental rugs, Bidjar carpets offer a lifetime of pleasure.